SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     which indicates that you are using the stock Python installation instead of the one you have created using `conda`.
     Click it and change the Python environment to the one you want to use.

-3. One of the most useful tools in VS Code is the ability to navigate the whole project using the built-in `Explorer`.
-To take advantage of VS Code, you need to make sure that what you are working on is a project.
+3. One of the most useful tools in VS Code is the built-in `Explorer`, which allows you to navigate the entire project.
-    Create a folder called `hello` (somewhere on your laptop) and open it in VS Code (Click `File` in the menu and then select `Open Folder`).
+    To take advantage of VS Code, make sure that what you are working on is a project.
+Create a folder called `hello` (somewhere on your laptop) and open it in VS Code (Click `File` -> `Open Folder`).
 You should end up with a completely clean workspace (as shown below).
 Click the `New file` button and create a file called `hello.py`.

     <figure markdown>
     ![Image](../figures/toolbar_new_file.png){ width="700" }